Skip to content

 private function saveString(string $fileName, string $data): void {

-// Save the array [$data] to the text file [$fileName]
+// save table [$data] in text file [$fileName]

 if (file_put_contents($fileName, $data) === FALSE) {